Terezín: Other sights

 The Church of the Resurrection of Christ was built in the Empire style in 1805–1810.
-With its has a tall tower, it belongs among the main landmarks of the town.
+With its tall tower, it belongs among the main landmarks of the town.
 It is a very valuable example of a sacral building in the Czech Republic in this style.

 The Church of Saint Adalbert is located in the village of Počaply.
 It was built in the Baroque style in 1724–1726 by Kilian Ignaz Dientzenhofer.